DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-01-10-curvy-to-fat.md

 ### Source
 Full [source code](https://github.com/DontBelieveTheByte/CurvyToFat) for the Chrome version is available freely on github.

-Full [source code](https://github.com/DontBelieveTheByte/CurvyToFat-firefox) for the Firefox vesion is available freely on github.
+Full [source code](https://github.com/DontBelieveTheByte/CurvyToFat-firefox) for the Firefox version is available freely on github.

+Full [source code](https://github.com/DontBelieveTheByte/CurvyToFat-firefox) for the Safari version is available freely on github.